 This is one of the hallmarks of the connected consumer.
-While they’re extremely idealistic when it comes to the brands they engage (they expect not only high-quality products and services but also high levels of authenticity), they’re also highly discriminating.
+While they’re extremely idealistic about the brands they engage (they expect not only high-quality products and services but also high levels of authenticity), they’re also highly discriminating.
 They can spot an advertising plug from a mile away—and chances are, they’ll scroll right on past it.

-While paid and owned media are still important pieces of your marketing strategy, earned media is essential because it doesn’t come from your brand—and connected consumers are therefore more likely to trust it.
+While paid and owned media are still pivotal pieces of your marketing strategy, earned media is essential because it doesn’t come from your brand—and connected consumers are therefore more likely to trust it.